rashedtalukder/ai-gbb-learning-shop/weather_report/README.md

 - **MCP Server**: Provides weather data tools using OpenWeatherMap API
 - **MCP Client**: Uses Azure OpenAI to process natural language queries and call weather tools

-This server has an endpoint that the client can call to get a list of available MCP tools that the server provides.
-The client LLM will using function calling to pick from the available set of server tools to best resolve the user question if applicable.
-This server currently only has 1 tool `get_weather` -- which provides current weather for a specified city -- but the pattern in the _weather_server.py_ file allows for any-number of available tools and endpoints for the LLM to use.
+This server has an endpoint that the client LLM can call to get a list of available MCP tools that the server provides.
+The client LLM will get called again using function calling to pick from the available set of server tools to best resolve the user question if applicable.
+This server currently only has 1 tool `get_weather` -- which provides current weather for a specified city.

+The server essentially acts as a proxy that adds additional context that an LLM would need in order to perform a tool call.
+This enables the MCP server provider to control the lifecycle and maintenance burden of the server instead of the client maintaining the tool.

 ## Setup
 0. **Create Conda Environment**